| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 Further arguments (currently not used). |

-From the conditional logistic regression results, the odds ratio, confidence interval of the odds ratio, and P value are reported.
+Summarizes the results from the conditional logistic regression analysis.
+In the summarized results, the odds ratio, confidence interval for the odds ratio, and P value are reported.

 No return value, called for side effects.